 Don't be Too Shocked Over Staying Connected

-No, of course not.
+What is meant by a circuit breaker “tripping?”
 The circuit breaker system is designed so that when you try to pull too much current through a particular circuit, the breaker shuts off and stops the flow of electricity through it before a potentially hazardous situation develops.
-In the world of circuit breakers, this is what’s meant by “tripping”.
+In the world of circuit breakers, this is what’s meant by “tripping.”
 By doing this, the circuit breaker protects the circuit and its wiring from overheating and causing damage or starting a fire.

-So what happens when you go to the electrical panel, reset the circuit breaker and it trips again immediately after you flip the switch on?
+What happens when you go to the electrical panel, reset the circuit breaker and it trips again immediately after you flip the switch on?
 At this point you need to stop and identify the root cause of the problem that’s making the circuit breaker trip.
 Circuit breakers are designed to trip and turn off power when any of the following dangerous situations occur:

-- Overloaded Circuit
+- • Overloaded Circuit

-- Short Circuit
+- • Short Circuit

-- Ground Fault
+- • Ground Fault

-As defined in the opening paragraph, circuit breakers come in different ratings that determine how much current they will allow to flow through the circuit.
-So, for example, if a 15 Amp circuit breaker is protecting a 15 Amp circuit, and 20 Amps of current start to flow through it because a hair dryer, TV and small personal heater were all connected to the same circuit and were on at the same time (even if they’re plugged into different outlets) then the circuit breaker may trip to prevent overheating of the circuit.
+As mentioned in the opening paragraph, circuit breakers come in different ratings that determine how much current they will allow to flow through the circuit.
+So, for example, if a 15 Amp circuit breaker is protecting a 15 Amp circuit, and 20 Amps of current start to flow through it because a hair dryer, TV and small personal heater were all connected to the same circuit and on at the same time (even if they’re plugged into different outlets), then the circuit breaker may trip to prevent overheating of the circuit.

 Once you have ruled out a circuit overload, you need to assess what else might be causing the short or trip to occur.
-A short circuit is a more serious reason for a breaker to trip.
-This occurs when the hot wire (black) touches another hot wire or touches a neutral wire (white).
+A short circuit is a more serious reason that a breaker could trip.
+This occurs when the hot wire (black) touches another hot wire — or touches a neutral wire (white).
 It can also be caused if there is a break in a wire in the circuit.
 Shorts are a bit more difficult to diagnose because they can be caused by the wiring in your home or in something you have plugged into an outlet.

 To correct a short circuit, confirm that power is off at the outlet into which your device is plugged.
 Inspect your power cords for damage or a melted appearance.
 Check your outlets and plugs for the smell of burning or brown or black discoloration.
 Check the insulation on the wires to make sure it is not cracked and touching a black and white wire together.
 If you do not find the problem, repeat the process for all the outlets in the circuit.